SySS-Research/smbcrawler/README.md

 <filename>.log` in another shell.
 This will make it easier to see the
 progress report that is printed when you press `<space>`.

-Note: `READ` is not an interesing property.
+Note: `READ` is not an interesting property.
 This means you have read permissions at the share level, but access can still be restricted at the file system level. `LIST_ROOT` means you can actually list the root directory of that share.